Home

 popular

-El Salvador's ambitious bet on Bitcoin faces a critical test as the value of the cryptocurrency has recently plummeted.
+El Salvador's ambitious bet on Bitcoin faces a critical test as the cryptocurrency's value has recently plummeted.
 This downturn risks exacerbating the country’s financial woes amid rising debt and economic uncertainty.

 Bitcoin’s Impact on El Salvador